nengo/nengo-dl/docs/training.rst

 objective
 ^^^^^^^^^

-The goal in optimization is to minimize the error between the network's actual outputs :math:`y` and the targets :math:`t`.
-The objective is the function :math:`e = o(y, t)` that computes an error value :math:`e`, given :math:`y` and :math:`t`.
+As mentioned, the goal in optimization is to minimize some error value :math:`e = o(y, t)`.
+The objective is the function :math:`o` that computes an error value :math:`e`, given :math:`y` and :math:`t`.
+This argument is specified as a dictionary mapping Probes to objective functions, indicating how the output of that probe is mapped to an error value.

 The default objective in NengoDL is the standard `mean squared error
 <https://en.wikipedia.org/wiki/Mean_squared_error>`_.
 This will be used if
 the user doesn't specify an objective.

-Users can specify a custom objective by creating a function and passing that to the ``objective`` argument in :meth:`.Simulator.train`.
+Users can specify a custom objective by creating a function that implements the :math:`o` function above.
 Note that the objective is defined using TensorFlow operators.
 It should accept Tensors representing outputs and targets as input (each with shape ``(minibatch_size, n_steps, probe.size_in)``) and return a scalar Tensor